 How Opening a New Credit Card Affects Your Credit Score

-Before you make another credit card application, you should first know how opening a new credit card is going to affect you.
+Before you make another credit card application, you should first know how opening a new credit card is going to affect your credit score.
 Knowing the impact of opening a new credit card can keep you from doing so under the wrong circumstances.

 Three Ways a New Credit Card Can Hurt Your Score

 Opening a new credit card might boost your credit score if this is your first credit card.
-In fact, you might not have a credit score at all if this is your first credit card.
+In fact, you might not have a credit score before you've opened your first credit card.
+Once your new crd has been open for at least six months, the credit score calculation will have enough information to generate a credit score for you.

 A new credit card lowers your average credit age.
 Fifteen percent (15%) of your credit score is based on your credit age which generally measures the amount of experience you have using credit.
 Generally speaking, the more experience you have with credit, better your credit score will be.

-There are two factors to your credit age.
-First, there’s the age of your oldest account and the average age of all your accounts.
+There are two factors to your credit age: the age of your oldest account and the average age of all your accounts.
 Opening a new credit card will lower the average age of all your accounts, especially if it’s been awhile since you last opened a credit account.

-An inquiry is placed on your credit report when you open a new credit card even if you're not approved and even if you later decide not to accept the credit card.
-Inquiries show that a business has checked your credit report to approve you for an application you made.
+A hard inquiry is placed on your credit report when you apply for a new credit card even if you're not approved and even if you later decide not to accept the credit card.
+Hard credit inquiries show that a business has checked your credit report to review your credit for an application you made.

 Opening a New Credit Card Isn't All Bad